Acupressure on the go

 RSI syndrome & acupressure - your relief at the desk

-Maybe you know it too: You make one-sided movement patterns in your job day after day.
-Whether it's manual labor or working at a desk - such one-sided movements can cause physical problems that manifest themselves in the form of pain.
-The RSI syndrome has its origin exactly there: Also called secretary's disease or Nintendo thumb, the Repetitive Strain Injury Syndrome disease is increasingly mentioned in Germany - while it is already recognized as an occupational disease in the USA.
+Perhaps you're familiar with it: you do one-sided movement patterns day after day at work.
+Whether you're doing manual work or sitting at your desk, these one-sided movements can cause physical problems that manifest themselves in the form of pain.
+The RSI syndrome also known as secretary's disease or Nintendo thumb, Repetitive Strain Injury Syndrome is becoming increasingly common in Germany - while it is already recognized as an occupational disease in the USA.
 But what is behind it?

 This syndrome is caused by the one-sided strain of repetitive movements, such as operating the computer mouse.
 However, sports activities can also trigger the pain.
 RSI syndrome has not yet been fully worked out, but it is believed that the cause lies in many overuse injuries - microscopic breaks in the tendons.
 They are manifested by symptoms such as pain in the elbow, stiffness, numbness or tingling in the fingers and hands, sometimes a feeling of cold in the forearm.
 It can also be accompanied by headaches and neck pain.